by Leander Milbrecht

 1. Santa Monica State Beach, Santa Monica

 The southern part of Santa Monica Beach is the part where most gays meet.
 It is located near the lifeguard tower 26 and there are many possibilities for sports activities, which of course also offer possibilities for watching.
-The famous Muscle Beach is also located here – training equipment invites you to train directly on the sand.
+The famous Muscle Beach can also be found here – training equipment invites you to train directly on the sand.

 2. Will Rogers Beach, Pacific Palisades